zenfuse/zenfuse.js/www/docs/basics/fetch-price.md

 ### For all markets

-If no parameret provided.
+If no parameter provided.
 Method will get current price from all awailable markets.

 ```js
 const priceList = await binance.fetchPrice();